fjh658/airportx/README.md

 ## Security considerations

 - No CoreLocation calls and no private `airport` binary usage.
-- Known-networks plist read is the only privileged operation.
-If you do not set the binary to setuid, run `sudo airportx …` when you need it.
+- Known-networks plist read is only attempted as a last resort.
+If access is denied, those fields will remain unset or come from other sources. `airportx` does not elevate.
 - The tool does **not** mutate Wi‑Fi state.
 All data access is read-only.

 ## Development